w9jds/w9jds.github.io/_posts/2015-4-15-layout-change-animations.md

 ### Conclusion

 Both of these will get you the same kind of result, and can be built upon.
 Be careful though, it doesn't always work in all places.
-When I made this custom animation class it doesn't work when I used it in a drawer, but `ValueAnimator`.
+When I made this custom animation class it doesn't work when I used it in a drawer, but `ValueAnimator` did.
 Here is a gif of what it would look like. (keep in mind the gif makes it look choppy when it really isn't).

 <p align="center">
   <img src="{{ site.url }}/assets/sliding_animation.gif" alt="sliding_animation"/>